nvpinkham/Dysautonomia/README.md

-# Dysautonomia
+# Citation
-The content of this GitHub entry was used in the manuscript, "Gut microbiome dysbiosis drives metabolic dysfunction in Familial dysautonomia"
  Pinkham, N. V. & Walk, S. T. Gut microbiome dysbiosis drives metabolic dysfunction in Familial dysautonomia v.
 1.0 https://github.com/nvpinkham/Dysautonomia, http://dx.doi.org/10.5281/zenodo.7384390 (2022).

+# Dysautonomia
+The content of this GitHub entry was used in the manuscript, "Gut microbiome dysbiosis drives metabolic dysfunction in Familial dysautonomia"\

 1) The "R" folder contains the custom scripts for analyzing human and mouse experiments